AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Experiments

-\textbf{Robustness to poison ratio.} We evaluate the trade-off between model safety and fine-tuning performance under varying poison ratios, with results summarized in \autoref{table: harmful ratio}.
+We evaluate the trade-off between model safety and fine-tuning performance under varying poison ratios, with results summarized in Tab.~\ref{table: harmful ratio}.
 Compared to SFT, AsFT significantly reduces the harmful score while improving downstream task accuracy.
 SafeInstr shows slightly higher accuracy (0.1$\%$), but its harmful score is nearly four times greater.
 Compared to Safe LoRA, AsFT achieves a 2.68$\%$ lower harmful score and 2.80$\%$ higher accuracy, likely due to Safe LoRA’s discrete projection disrupting consistency.
-Overall, AsFT achieves the best balance between safety and performance across all poison ratios, and the same conclusion holds for GSM8K and AlpacaEval (more results in \autoref{GSM8k harmful ratio}, \autoref{alpaca harmful ratio}).
+Overall, AsFT achieves the best balance between safety and performance across all poison ratios on other datasets.